 Nonstick Pans Are Essential In The Kitchen

 Nonstick pans have been making cooking more effortless in the kitchen for decades.
 The slick surface is perfect for making eggs, pancakes, and sautéing vegetables.
-But the easy clean of these vessels means cooking meat is
+But the easy clean of these vessels means cooking meat is less messy too.

 You can cook just about any kind of food in your nonstick, including steak, if you remember to use medium temperatures and avoid getting your pans too hot.